spiffyguy/FreeInfantry-Client-Setup/README.md

 >
 > 1. Clone/Download this Github Repo
 >
-> 2. Place the built Wineskin wrapped Infantry Online.app here: "./Mac/_builds/app/Infantry Online.app"
+> 2. Place the built Wineskin wrapped FreeInfantry.app here: "./Mac/_builds/app/FreeInfantry.app"
 >
 > 3. Run the `./Mac/buildPackageDMG.sh` script in the terminal and it will build a .pkg installer file here: `./Mac/_builds/pkg/` and a distributable dmg file here: `./Mac/_builds/dmg/`
 >